bcollico/Bayes-Net-Learning/readme.md

 ### Project 1 Description

-Learn the structure of a bayesian network that best represents the given data sets.
+Learn the structure of a Bayesian network that best represents the given data sets.
 There are 3 data sets:
 - small.csv, 8 vars
 - medium.csv, 12 vars
 - large.csv, 50 vars